The Importance Of Managing Diabetes In Seniors

 Experts speculate that by 2050, one in three Americans will develop diabetes, up from one in 10 in 2015.

 Several contributing factors could explain this estimate.

-First, the U.S. population is steadily becoming older, and the likelihood of an older adult developing diabetes increases as they age.
+First, the U.S. population is steadily becoming older, and the likelihood of older adults developing diabetes increases as they age.

 Ann Albright, director of the CDC’s Division of Diabetes Translation, emphasized that more programs promoting healthy lifestyle choices are needed to eliminate this issue.
 These should include education about a healthy diet and physical activity.

-Becoming more informed about diabetes in seniors, practicing precautionary measures, and learning how to treat it is the first step to fight this disease.
+Becoming more informed about diabetes in seniors, practicing preventive measures, and learning how to treat it is the first step to fighting this disease.